paxdotdev/pax/README.md

 # Pax

-Pax is a Rust-based language for interactive graphics & GUIs.
-As of September 2022, Pax is in [alpha preview](https://docs.pax-lang.org/status-sept-2022.html).
+Pax extends the Rust programming language with a syntax for declarative component-based GUIs.

+As of September 2022, Pax is being developed in the open, [in alpha preview](https://docs.pax-lang.org/status-sept-2022.html).
-Pax works as a companion language to Rust.

 Here's a simple Pax component called `IncrementMe`:

 ```rust
 //increment-me.rs